-- The size of voltage deviations due to static voltage control devices, such as switched inductors or capacitors, and - The stable operation of existing generation.
+- The correct operation of protection systems, - The size of voltage deviations due to static voltage control devices, such as switched inductors or capacitors, and - The stable operation of existing generation.

-AEMO's System Strength Requirements Methodology details the fault level calculation method to be used, and defines the fault level nodes and requirements for each region.
-The ISP will-uses the most up-to-date minimum fault level requirements for each node.
-The fault level requirements are calculated by deriving minimum fault levels from electromagnetic transient (EMT) studies that determine the minimum synchronous generator combinations required to be online in each NEM region.
+AEMO's System Strength Requirements Methodology46 details the fault level calculation method to be used, and defines the fault level nodes and requirements for each region.
+The ISP uses the most up-to-date minimum fault level requirements for each node.
+The fault level requirements are calculated by deriving minimum fault levels from electromagnetic transient (EMT) studies that determine the minimum synchronous generator combinations required to be online in each NEM region47.